 Why You Should Let Users Submit Events

-The most common opposition is that submitted content won’t be appropriate for an organization’s calendar, but the key word is ‘submitted’.
-All submissions are sent directly to a pending queue where they will await an administrators approval.
-Beyond that layer, many organizations add custom guidelines to the form to guide their users when inputting information and the pending queue even allows admins to send a custom rejection message to a user if their event is rejected.
+The most common opposition is that submitted content won’t be appropriate for an organization’s calendar, but the key word is submitted.
+All submissions are sent to the Pending Queue where they will await an Event Admin’s approval.
+Beyond that, many organizations add Custom Guidelines to their Public Submission Form to guide their users when adding events.
+Additionally, the Pending Queue allows Event Admins to send a customized rejection message to a user if their event is rejected.

 Of course this doesn’t always make sense, say you’re a private venue, but if your calendar is serving a the community, then your organization can stand to enjoy several benefits of having the submission form open:

 Rather than relying on colleagues to supply you with information about upcoming events or trying to research them yourself, skip those unnecessary steps by allowing your users to add events.
 Your job is to approve, edit, or reject the events once they’re already submitted.
 It’s an easy and efficient pathway to increasing the number of quality events on your online calendar.

 Allowing users to submit events to your online event calendar increases their participation and interest in your organization while increasing traffic to your organization’s website.
 An added benefit of that increase in traffic and engagement is the ability to grow its content and reach.
 Plus, additional fresh pages will help with SEO.

 Engage community leaders